Haruko Momma

-Haruko Momma is a philologist and a scholar of Old English literature and language.
-She has published on Old English poetic composition, Beowulf, philology in the nineteenth century, and teaching Old English.
-She is currently Professor of English at New York University.
+Haruko Momma is a Japanese philologist and a scholar of Old English literature and language.
+She has published on Old English poetic composition in Beowulf, philology in the nineteenth century, and has taught Old English.
+She is currently a professor of English at New York University.

 Momma held the position of Cameron Professor of Old English Language and Literature at the University of Toronto between 2017 and 2019.
-As part of that role she served as Chief Editor of The Dictionary of Old English.
+As part of that role she served as the chief editor of The Dictionary of Old English.
+She was elected a Fellow of the Medieval Academy of America in 2025.

 Education

-Momma was born in Japan and received her BA and MA in English from Hokkaido University.
+Momma was born in Japan and received her B.A. and M.A. in English from Hokkaido University.
 In 1983, she wrote her master's thesis on the composition of Beowulf, with supervision from Seizo Kasai.
 She moved to the University of Toronto in 1985 to begin her graduate studies under the supervision of Roberta Frank.
 While at Toronto, she was a research assistant at The Dictionary of Old English, which was then edited by Antonette diPaolo Healey and Ashley Crandell Amos.
-She received her PhD in 1992.
+She received her Ph.D. in 1992.